ReDI-School/java-intermediate-berlin-2020-spring-website/docs/teachers/for-teachers.md

 ::: tip

-In case of issues like: you cannot access the building, room is taken, anything that requires an intervention - message **Mireia** on Slack (`@mireia` is the handle).
+In case of issues - you cannot access the building, room is taken, anything that requires an intervention - message **Carys** on Slack.

 :::